ElaDiDu/readable-ds-lua/README.md

 - 6002 = Dodge left
 - 6003 = Dodge right

+I tried not to change the logic at all, just in case there's something I don't know.
+So you may see an impossible if statement or a useless function call here and there.

 I want to make it clear most of the heavy lifting was by DSLuaDecompiler, from [this](https://github.com/nex3/DSLuaDecompiler) fork.